FenyoLab/cell-segmentation-analysis/README.md

 # cell-segmentation-analysis
 Cell-cementation-analysis is a module I created that has classes and functions to segment, track, and measure biological metrics in cells from 2D and 3D images (videos).
-To get familiarized with the module, go to the jupyter notebook called Demo.You cand download the videos by going to this link https://www.dropbox.com/s/o2thd7u8gbx123c/images_demo.zip?dl=0
+To get familiarized with the module, go to the jupyter notebook called Demo.
+You can download the videos by going to this link https://www.dropbox.com/s/o2thd7u8gbx123c/images_demo.zip?dl=0